 As I discussed in my previous post, The Best Search Engines for Novel Writers, no writer should ever use Google for their searches.
 Nor would I limit this suggestion to just writers.
 In my humble opinion, no one should be using Google.
 No one.
 Google has become too powerful.
 So much so that it’s now trying to tell us what to think.

 One night, as I was listening to Coast to Coast AM, the host announced the her guest was an expert on alternative medicine.
 She began her introduction by stating that Google has eliminated ALL alternative medicine websites from its search engine.
 All of them.
 It has replaced them with ANTI-alternative medicine websites.
 This means if you’re looking for alternative treatments for your allergies, because all conventional treatments have failed you, you won’t find any information on Google.
 Why?
 Because Google thinks you’re too stupid to decide which treatment would be best for you.
 They will decide the treatment you need, not you.
 Nevermind the fact that we all have the right to live our lives as we see it.
 Unfortunately, this is but one example of how Google is trying to manipulate you and tell you how to think.

 Needless to say, this can be especially problematic for authors.
 Whether you write fiction or nonfiction, you’ll need to do some research as you write.
 So what happens if you’re writing a novel about a character with cancer who seeks out other treatments?
 You certainly won’t find the information you need from Google.

 Fortunately for us, there are other search engines that DON’T think they’re God.
 They will give you the information you are searching for, and they will allow you to think for yourself.
 These search engines include Bing, DogPile and DuckDuckGo, one of the search engines I discussed in my previous post.

 Hey Google!
-We can think for ourselves, and there are much better search engines out there.
+We can think for ourselves, thank you very much, and there are much better search engines out there.